adamsoliev/bearblog/intro-sql/blogpost.md

     )
 ```

-`ROLLUP` is syntactic sugar for running specific type of `GROUPING SETS`, where one column is removed from `GROUP BY` clause at each step.
-It is really useful for data with a clear hierarchy.
+`ROLLUP` is syntactic sugar for running a specific type of `GROUPING SETS`, where one column is removed from `GROUP BY` clause at each step.
+It is useful for data with a clear hierarchy.

 ```sql
 ...